 An often neglected aspect is that spike threshold is not a fixed quantity, but varies on short and long timescales.
 On short timescales, we found with Jonathan Platkiewicz, using biophysical models, that most data could be explained by the inactivation of Na channels, possibly in conjunction with the subthreshold opening of K channels, and we proposed a threshold equation that predicts the value of spike threshold as a function of biophysical properties (6).
 Functionally, it implies that the threshold adapts to the membrane potential, which enhances the neuron's coincidence detection properties.
 We introduced the concept of the « effective postsynaptic potential » (difference between PSP and threshold) to understand the integrative properties with an adaptive threshold, such as enhanced coincidence detection (8).
 The threshold equation, initially derived in single-compartment models, was amended to take into account axonal spike initiation (11).
+Recently, our collaborator Dominique Debanne and colleagues found that the inactivation of Na channels also modulates post-synaptic potentials (18); thus it affects not only spike initiation but also spike transmission.

 We then showed that our adaptive threshold model could predict spike threshold dynamics in vivo (12).
 I also showed how a model with adaptive threshold can produce responses that do not depend on input amplitude (9).
 We used this model to predict the responses of auditory neurons to sounds with various levels (10).